Published6 Jan 2021

 Baritone Johnathan McCullough, a former Opera Philadelphia Emerging Artist, is a graduate of the Curtis Institute of Music and was previously seen at Opera Philadelphia in 2019’s A Midsummer Night’s Dream, 2017’s Elizabeth Cree, and 2017’s Carmen.
 McCullough was a Young Artist at the Glimmerglass Festival, Opera Theatre of Saint Louis and the Aspen Music Festival, and has performed with English National Opera, Opéra de Lausanne, Wolf Trap Opera, Lyric Opera of Chicago and Komische Oper Berlin.

-Soldier Songs will be available on-demand with a Season Pass starting January 22, though May 31, 2021, or as a seven-day rental for $25.
+Soldier Songs will be available on-demand from January 22, though May 31, 2021.
+It can be viewed with a $99 season pass or as a seven-day rental for $25.
+Learn more at operaphila.tv.
 A free program produced as part of the Reflection & Re-vision series will accompany the film on the Opera Philadelphia Channel and feature interviews with veterans.

 Solider Songs, with music and libretto by David T. Little, is directed by and stars Johnathan McCullough, with screenplay by James Darrah and Johnathan McCullough.
 Producers are James Darrah and John Toia.
 Executive producers are David B. Devan and David Levy.
 Post-production on the film is by FreshFly, with Anderson Nunnelley as associate producer and audio mixing by Lewis Pesacov.
 Vic Carreno is editor and Phil Bradshaw is director of photography.